 Build Environment Code Insight Plugin Performs automated scanning of IDEs Eclipse Plugin An Eclipse workspace in the Eclipse IDE environment.
 Visual Studio Plugin A Visual Studio solution.
 CI Tools Azure DevOps Extension An Azure DevOps workspace as part of the build process.
 Bamboo Plugin A Bamboo workspace as part of the build process (on Local Agents only) GitLab Plugin GitLab projects as part of the build process.
 Jenkins Plugin A Jenkins workspace as part of the build process.
 A separate plugin is available (called the Scan Schedule Plugin) that enables you to simply schedule the scan of a codebase residing on the Code Insight scan server via the Jenkins scheduler.
 TeamCity Plugin TeamCity projects as part of the build process.
-Package Manager Apache Ant Plugin Apache Ant as part of the build process. and Build 1001S Gradle Plugin Gradle projects as part of the build process.
+Package Manager and Build Tools Apache Ant Plugin Apache Ant as part of the build process. and Build 100is Gradle Plugin Gradle projects as part of the build process.
 Maven Plugin Maven projects as part of the build process.
-Binary Repositories JFrog Artifactory Plugin Artifactory repositories to identify non-compliant artifacts.
 Container Platforms Docker Images Plugin Docker images on a Docker server.